 - Dean of Religious and Spiritual Life

-- Director of Unity House
+- Director of Race and Ethnicity Programs

 In addition to the CARE Team, there is a group of Student Life staff who meet weekly to review behavioral and medical incidents involving students.
 The information discussed at these meetings is shared with the broader CARE Team on a biweekly basis.